zbismo/FP-AEM-3103/README.md

   ## Summary of Findings
 ![image](https://github.com/zbismo/FP-AEM-3103/assets/167819715/ef2fd00d-a824-4e0f-a15d-0e9749434b42)

   In this study, we looked at aerospace flight characteristics, specifically taking a look at a paper airplane glider.
 We utilized matlab to simulate flight trajectories of this glider, with various changes in intial velocites and flight path angles (Fig. 1).
-We then applied the Monte Carlo Simulation by randomizing 100 simulations of this glider with varying initial conditions.
-Then we displayed these in  their own respective graphs, along with making a line of best fit for both Range and Height vs Time (Fig. 2).
+We then applied the Monte Carlo Simulation by randomizing 100 simulations of this glider with varying initial conditions (Fig 2.1).
+Then we displayed these in  their own respective graphs, along with making a line of best fit for both Range and Height vs Time (Fig. 2.2 and 2.3).
 Finally, we took derivatives of these graphs to interperate the rate of changes of both height and range with respect to time.

   An observation we observed in regards to the gliders height versus time, it seems that initally the glider will dip down in height from its starting point, to then approach a second (smaller) peak, before then cotinuining in its downward trajectory.

-  Summarized what was accomplished in this study.
-Describe 2-4 observations from simulating the flight path.
-  Reference the figures below as needed.

-  *If the analysis falls short of the goal, this is your chance to explain what was done or what were the barriers.*
+In regards to range versus time, this appears to be much more linear.
+This can be confirmed when we took the derivative of range with respect to time (Fig. 3), which was mostly flat.
+The slight bumps can be attributed to noise.

   # Code Listing